pangyyen/tp/docs/DeveloperGuide.md

 <img src="images/ListMedicalHistoryEventSequenceDiagram.png" width="550"/>

-### Appointment-related features
+### Appointment

-#### Proposed Implementation

 The appointment-related features are facilitated by the `appointment` package.
 The `appointment` package includes `AppointmentEvent`, `PatientAppointmentList` and `ClinicBookAppointmentList`.

-The `PatientAppointmentList` a an attribute for each `Patient` and stores a list of `AppointmentEvent`.
+The `PatientAppointmentList` is an attribute for each `Patient` and stores a list of `AppointmentEvent`; and the attribute will be stored in `clinicbook.json`
 The `ClinicBookAppointmentList` is a list of `AppointmentEvent` that is used for display purposes.

-The sequence diagram below shows the interaction between the `Logic` component and the `Model` component when the user issues the `add-appointment` command.
+When the user starts an application, there will be an empty `ClinicBookCLinicBookAppointment`.
+It will be populated when the user executes `list-appointments` command.

 ### \[Proposed\] Undo/redo feature